77ryry77/BSE-Portfolio/index.md

 void loop() {
-  // put your main code here, to run repeatedly: forward();
+  // put your main code here, to run repeatedly:

+  //this loop will decide which way to turn eventually

+  //for now just moves car depending on what method is called forward();
 }

-void forward(){
+//forward backward left right move set the direction of the wheels to control movmenet void forward(){
   digitalWrite(motor1pin1, HIGH);
   digitalWrite(motor1pin2, LOW);